What Is The Air Cadet Program?

 All cadets wear the Royal Canadian Air Cadet uniform.
 The Department of National Defense loans you the uniform at no cost.
 All badges and uniform parts are provided.
 You are expected to take good care of your uniform and return it when you leave the squadron.
 You may be responsible to pay for lost or damaged uniform parts.
 If you need to exchange uniform parts, talk to your flight commander.

 Until you receive a uniform, wear black dress pants, a white dress shirt, and a tie.
 After you have been at cadets a minimum of three weeks and all your paperwork has been processed, you will be called by the Supply Officer to be sized.
 If we have your sizes, you will get your uniform right away.
 Otherwise, it will be ordered for you.
 Please be patient and wait for the Supply Officer to contact you.

 Your uniform will be inspected each parade night.
 The senior cadets will teach you how to properly care for and clean your uniform so you have sharp creases, shiny boots, and no wrinkles or lint.

 When Does The Squadron Meet?

 Cadet training begins in September and ends in June.
-810 Squadron has its mandatory training nights on Wednesdays from 6:15pm to 9:30pm at Kenilworth School.
+810 Squadron has its mandatory training nights on Wednesdays from 6:15pm to 9:30pm at Allendale School.
 These are the nights that all cadets must attend and wear their uniforms.
 Cadets participate in a parade and complete their mandatory training.
 Parents and family are invited to watch the opening and closing parades.